Skip to main content

 • Expense reporting.
 Chances are, as your business grows, the number of employees submitting expenses will grow to, so it makes sense to integrate this with your payroll solution.

-Benefits of integrating payroll
+Benefits of Integrating Payroll

-The potential benefits of integrating payroll include:
+The potential benefits of an integrated payroll system include:

 1. Flexibility.
-You’re not doubt aware that, out there in the expansive galaxy of HR software, there are products that are built to handle different functions—for example applicant tracking systems and payroll.
+You’re not doubt aware that, out there in the expansive galaxy of HR software, there are products that are built to handle different functions.
+For example, applicant tracking systems and payroll.
 So, rather than integrating software from different vendors, why not buy one system to rule them all?
 The answer to that is flexibility and being able to select the best tool(s) for your org.

 2. Efficiency.
 The flow of data between the above systems and your payroll system removes a lot of manual data admin and ensures data accuracy and transparency between systems.